TomH131/mildew-detection/README.md

 1. Business Requirement 1: Data Visualization
  - As a client I want to display the "mean" and "standard deviation" images for cherry leaves that are healthy and cherry leaves that contain powdery mildew, so that I can visually differentiate cherry leaves.
- - As a client I want to display the difference between an average cherry leaf that if healthy and cherry leaf that contains powdery mildew, so that I can visually differentiate cherry leaves.
+ - As a client I want to display the difference between an average cherry leaf that is healthy and a cherry leaf that contains powdery mildew, so that I can visually differentiate cherry leaves.
  - As a client I want to display an image montage for cherry leaves that are healthy and cherry leaves that contain powdery mildew, so that I can  visually differentiate cherry leaves.

 2. Business Requirement 2: Classification
  - As a client I want to predict if a given cherry leaf is healthy or contains powdery mildew.
- - As a client I want to build a machine learning model and generate reports.
+ - As a client I want to upload multiple images and download the prediction results to action targeted treatments.

 ## ML Business Case